Jenniffer González-Colón: Early life and education

-González was born in San Juan to the late Jorge González and Nydia Colón.
+Santiago was born in Naguabo.
 She graduated from University Gardens High School and then received a bachelor's degree in political science from the University of Puerto Rico's Río Piedras campus.
 During these years she served as the executive director of the Young Republican Federation of Puerto Rico.

 She obtained both a Juris Doctor and an LL.M. from the Interamerican University of Puerto Rico School of Law, but she has yet to be admitted to the bar of any jurisdiction.

 Early political career

 Representative

 González was first elected to the House of Representatives of Puerto Rico in a special election held on February 24, 2002, to fill the vacancy left by former House speaker Edison Misla Aldarondo, after his resignation as representative from San Juan's 4th District.
 She was the first female elected representative of San Juan's Fourth District, the youngest member of the 14th Legislative Assembly, and the youngest woman ever to be elected to the Puerto Rico Legislative Assembly.
 Before being elected as representative, González served as chairwoman of the San Juan New Progressive Party Youth Organization and was very active in the pro-statehood student movement while attending college.

 González was re-elected in the 2004 Puerto Rico general elections, this time as an at-large representative.
 She served as chairwoman of the House Government Affairs Committee and as ranking member of the Budget, San Juan Development, Women's Affairs, and Internal Affairs Committees, as well as the Joint Commission for the Revision of the Civil Code of Puerto Rico.